matganine/testPT/README.md

 Therefore, you also need to import it as a separate project in your workspace.
 You can find it [here] (https://github.com/pearltrees/flash-assets-box).

-#### Tree Shape Project
+#### Tree Shape Visualization
-You finally need to import the flash-tree-shape-project in your workspace and add the above Ravis and flash-assets-box projects in your Library Path.
+You finally need to import the flash-tree-shape-visualization in your workspace and add the above Ravis and flash-assets-box projects in your Library Path.

 #### Tree Shape Displayer